-C2.2.1 The laboratory must establish and employ policies and procedures for the proper maintenance of equipment, instruments and test systems by: C2.2.1.1 Defining its preventive maintenance programme for each instrument and piece of equipment at least once a year C2.2.1.2 Performing and documenting function checks on equipment with at least the frequency specified by the manufacturer C2.2.1.3 The laboratory must use calibrated dispensing instruments (e.g. pipettes, etc.) to perform assays C2.2.1.3.1 Calibration of dispensing instruments must be performed at least once a year C2.2.1.3.2 Calibration must be documented C2.2.2 Refrigerators and freezers: C2.2.2.1 Acceptable ranges for each refrigerator and freezer must be documented C2.2.2.2 Must be monitored to detect unacceptable temperatures C2.2.2.3 Should be coupled to recording thermometers C2.2.2.4 Should be coupled to alarm systems with an audible alarm where it can be heard 24 hours a day C2.2.2.5 Corrective actions for when the temperature is outside the documented acceptable range must be defined and documented C2.2.3 In laboratories where liquid nitrogen is utilised for storage of frozen cells, the level of liquid nitrogen in the cell freezers must be monitored at intervals which will ensure an adequate supply at all times C2.2.4 To ensure that procedures are carried out within temperature ranges specified in the laboratory's procedure manual, the following must be monitored every working day: C2.2.4.1 Ambient temperature C2.2.4.2 Temperature of incubators in which test procedures are carried out C2.2.5 Laboratories performing procedures which require cell culture must have the following: C2.2.5.1 Laminar Flow Hoods or other appropriately aseptic work area C2.2.5.2 Incubators, which must be: C2.2.5.2.1 Appropriately humidified and C2.2.5.2.2 Monitored daily in relation to: C2.2.5.2.2.1 Temperature (37°C) C2.2.5.2.2.2 CO2 concentration (5% ± 1%) C2.3 Reagents C2.3.1 All reagents must be properly labelled and stored according to manufacturers' instructions or locally-specified conditions to maintain reactivity and specificity C2.3.2 Reagents, solutions, culture media, controls, calibrators and other materials must be labelled to indicate: C2.3.2.1 Identity and when significant, titre, strength or concentration C2.3.2.2 Recommended storage requirements C2.3.2.3 Preparation and/or expiration date and other pertinent information C2.3.3 For storage of larger numbers of identical samples, it might be acceptable to use short-cut labelling of individual samples if the short-cut notation is explained on the outside of the storage container C3 PREANALYTICAL C3.1 Specimen submission and requisition C3.1.1 The laboratory must have available and follow written policies and procedures regarding specimen collection C3.1.2 The laboratory must perform tests only at the written or electronic request of an authorised person C3.1.3 The laboratory must assure that the requisition includes: C3.1.3.1 The patient's or donor's name or other method of specimen identification to assure accurate reporting of results
+C2.2.1 The laboratory must establish and employ policies and procedures for the proper maintenance of equipment, instruments and test systems by: C2.2.1.1 Defining its preventive maintenance programme for each instrument and piece of equipment at least once a year C2.2.1.2 Performing and documenting function checks on equipment with at least the frequency specified by the manufacturer C2.2.1.3 The laboratory must use calibrated dispensing instruments (e.g. pipettes, etc.) to perform assays C2.2.1.3.1 Calibration of dispensing instruments must be performed at least once a year C2.2.1.3.2 Calibration must be documented C2.2.2 Refrigerators and freezers: C2.2.2.1 Acceptable ranges for each refrigerator and freezer must be documented C2.2.2.2 Must be monitored to detect unacceptable temperatures C2.2.2.3 Should be coupled to recording thermometers C2.2.2.4 Should be coupled to alarm systems with an audible alarm where it can be heard 24 hours a day C2.2.2.5 Corrective actions for when the temperature is outside the documented acceptable range must be defined and documented C2.2.3 In laboratories where liquid nitrogen is utilised for storage of frozen cells, the level of liquid nitrogen in the cell freezers must be monitored at intervals which will ensure an adequate supply at all times C2.2.4 To ensure that procedures are carried out within temperature ranges specified in the laboratory's procedure manual, the following must be monitored every working day: C2.2.4.1 Ambient temperature C2.2.4.2 Temperature of incubators in which test procedures are carried out C2.2.5 Laboratories performing procedures which require cell culture must have the following: C2.2.5.1 Laminar Flow Hoods or other appropriately aseptic work area C2.2.5.2 Incubators, which must be: C2.2.5.2.1 Appropriately humidified and C2.2.5.2.2 Monitored daily in relation to: C2.2.5.2.2.1 Temperature (37°C) C2.2.5.2.2.2 CO2 concentration (5% ± 1%) C2.3 Reagents C2.3.1 All reagents must be properly labelled and stored according to manufacturers' instructions or locally-specified conditions to maintain reactivity and specificity C2.3.2 Reagents, solutions, culture media, controls, calibrators and other materials must be labelled to indicate: C2.3.2.1 Identity and when significant, titre, strength or concentration C2.3.2.2 Storage requirements C2.3.2.3 Expiration date and other pertinent information C2.3.2.4 Preparation date for in house reagents C2.3.3 For storage of larger numbers of identical samples, it might be acceptable to use short-cut labelling of individual samples if the short-cut notation is explained on the outside of the storage container C3 PREANALYTICAL C3.1 Specimen submission and requisition C3.1.1 The laboratory must have available and follow written policies and procedures regarding specimen collection C3.1.2 The laboratory must perform tests only at the written or electronic request of an authorised person C3.1.3 The laboratory must assure that the requisition includes: -